Entanglement optimization of filtered output fields in cavity optomechanics: Optimal output entanglement without time delay

-Before getting the expression of optimal coupling $\textrm{G}^{\text{opt}}_{2}$, we do some analysis first.
-It is certain that the output entanglement with optimal time delay will be larger than that without time delay.
+To derive the expression of optimal coupling $\textrm{G}^{\text{opt}}_{2}$, we note that the output entanglement with optimal time delay should be larger than (equal to) that without time delay.
 In addition, it can be seen from Eq.
-(5) that the optimal time delay may equal zero.
+(6) that the optimal time delay may equal zero.
 It means that the curve of output entanglement with optimal time delay will be tangent to that without time delay at the point where the optimal time delay equals zero.
-Hence, we guess the output entanglement without time delay will take the maximum at the tangent point.
 In Fig. 2(a), the output entanglement $\textrm{E}_{\textrm{N}}(\omega=0)$ is plotted vs $G_{2}/G_{1}$ with large filter bandwidth $\sigma=\kappa$ (red line), $\sigma=\kappa/10$ (black line), and the dashed lines are their corresponding lines with numerical optimal time delay.
 The other parameters are $\gamma=1, \kappa=10^{5},$ and $G_{1}=10\kappa$.
-It can be seen from Fig. 2(a) that the output entanglement actually takes the maximum at the tangent point for large bandwidth.
+It can be clearly seen from Fig. 2(a) that the output entanglement takes the maximum at the tangent point for large bandwidth.
 Hence, according to Eq.
-(5), the optimal coupling for large bandwidth can be obtained as
+(6) (setting $\tau_{\text{opt}}=0$), the optimal coupling for large bandwidth can be obtained as

 In Fig. 2(b), we plot the output entanglement $\textrm{E}_{\textrm{N}}(\omega=0)$ vs $G_{2}/G_{1}$ for small bandwidth $\sigma=\kappa/10^{4}$ (red line), $\sigma=2\kappa/10^{3}$ (yellow line) and their corresponding common line with numerical optimal time delay (blue dashed line).
 It can be seen from Fig. 2(b) that the maximum of output entanglement will not appear at the tangent point.
-This is because time delay has no significantly effect on the output entanglement in the case of small bandwidth.
+This is because the time delay has no significantly effect on the output entanglement in the case of small bandwidth.
 For small bandwidth, the optimal coupling can be obtained as